quentinwolf/flair_helper2/README.md

 6. Run the bot:
 ```
-python flair_helper2.py
+python flair_helper2_async.py
 ```

+I initially started off with a non-async version, although found I'd occasionally run into some oddities, so I began converting it over to an asynchronous version.
+The old one has mostly been updated with all the same features, although could use further development.

 ## Contributing

 Contributions to Flair Helper 2 are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue on the GitHub repository.
 If you'd like to contribute code improvements, feel free to submit a pull request.

 ## License